chec/commercejs-nextjs-demo-store/README.md

 ## Overview

-This README will guide you in getting up and running with a fully-fledged eCommerce boilerplate.
-There are two ways to get set up: 1) Automatic live deploy a copy of the application via Netlify 2) Manual setup and deployment process.
-In this option, we will be focusing on the initial setup, injecting your Next.js app with Commerce.js and lastly wrap up with deployment steps.
-For a full detailed tutorial on building this JAMstack eCommerce application, please head on over [here]().
+This README will guide you in getting up and running with a fully-fledged eCommerce template.
+There are two ways to get set up:

+1. One-click live deploy a copy of the application via Netlify
+2. Manual setup and deployment process.
+In this option, we will be focusing on the initial setup, injecting your Next.js app with Commerce.js and lastly wrap up with manual deployment steps.

+For a full detailed tutorial on building this JAMstack eCommerce application, please head on over [here](tutorial-url).

 ## Prequisites